MediaComem/biosentiers-qrcode/README.md

   bioqr.encode(data, { format: 'numeric' }); // "430981398715409183..." (for a numeric QR code)
   bioqr.encode(data, { format: 'string' }) // "\u0001\u0087\u0018\u00C0..."
 (8-bit string)
   ```

+  The same format option must be given for decoding.
 * `themes` - `Array|Function` - An array of reference values or function to encode/decode the themes bitmask

   ```js